StructCoder: Structure-Aware Transformer for Code Generation: StructCoder

 \subsection{Pretraining}

-We pretrain StructCoder on the CodeSearchNet\footnote{\url{https://github.com/github/CodeSearchNet}} \citep{husain2019codesearchnet} dataset containing about 2M code and comment pairs with structure-based DAE task along with NL-PL bimodal dual generation to generate code from text and vice-versa.
-For the denoising task, we corrupt random spans in the code sequence as well as drop some DFG variables and AST leaves in the input to encoder, and the model is trained to predict the uncorrupted code along with the node types on AST root-leaf paths and data flow edges.
-We initialize our model for pertaining with CodeT5's weights (for faster pretraining) except for the AST and DFG related weights which are randomly initialized.
+We pretrain StructCoder on the CodeSearchNet \citep{husain2019codesearchnet} dataset\footnote{\url{https://github.com/github/CodeSearchNet}} containing about 2M code and comment pairs, with a structure-based DAE task along with NL-PL bimodal dual generation to generate code from text and vice-versa.
+For the denoising task, we corrupt random spans in the code sequence by replacing them with $\langle MASK\rangle$ or a random token or deleting them.
+The span lengths are sampled from a Poisson distribution with a mean of 12 tokens.
+We corrupt 35\% of the code tokens in total, similar to \cite{plbart}.
+To improve the understanding of code structure, we also randomly drop 35\% of the DFG variables and AST leaves, and 35\% of the ancestors for each leaf from the input to StructCoder.
+The model is then trained to predict the uncorrupted code along with the AST root-leaf paths and data flow edges.
+We initialize our model for pertaining with CodeT5's weights (for faster pretraining) except for the AST and DFG related weights, which are randomly initialized.